GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ```

+Examples:
+  # Search for configuration issues and print the effective configuration
+  skaffold diagnose

+  # Print the effective skaffold.yaml configuration for given profile
+  skaffold diagnose --yaml-only --profile PROFILE

 Options:
+  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config)
-  -f, --filename='skaffold.yaml': Filename or URL to the pipeline file
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
-  -p, --profile=[]: Activate profiles by name
+  -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+      --profile-auto-activation=true: Set to false to disable profile auto activation
+      --yaml-only=false: Only prints the effective skaffold.yaml configuration

 Usage:
   skaffold diagnose [options]